robalb/morsechat/README.md

 [![Discord](https://img.shields.io/discord/842882128555016212?label=Discord%20community)](https://discord.gg/JNwsmHuKwd)

-An online morse code chat allowing users from all over the world to practice and communicate in morse code without the need for expensive equipment.
+An online morse code chat, allowing users from all over the world to practice and communicate in morse code without the need for expensive equipment.
 Live at [morse.halb.it](https://morse.halb.it/)

 [support the project](https://ko-fi.com/K3K6D3NPD)